This article has links to products and services we love, which we may make commission from.

 Get your hired skates on and fly through the New Town at the George Street ice rink.

-Skates start from child size nine are available from the skate hire shop and included in the price of the ticket.
+Skates starting from child size nine are available from the skate hire shop and are included in the ticket price.

 Book your skating time slot here.